 Unlike some minor traffic offenses, reckless driving is a criminal offense and carries harsh penalties and repercussions that go beyond fines, probation, and possible jail time.
 A permanent criminal record that includes a conviction of reckless driving can impact your employment opportunities, college applications, and the ability to obtain professional licenses and apply for loans.

 If you receive a reckless driving ticket, do not hesitate to contact The Law Place Orlando reckless driving lawyers for a free case evaluation.
-A reckless driving attorney from The Law Place will leave no stone unturned when building your defense to fight your charges and minimize the penalties that you are facing.
+An Orlando criminal defense lawyer from The Law Place will leave no stone unturned when building your defense to fight your charges and minimize the penalties that you are facing.

 Our reputable attorneys have extensive experience successfully defending clients in Orlando against reckless driving charges.
 We will work tirelessly to avoid a conviction and protect your freedom.
 Contact our legal team today at (941)-444-4444 for a free consultation and case evaluation.